mnot/I-D/http-encryption-encoding/draft.md

 --- abstract

-This memo introduces a content-codings for HTTP that allows message payloads to be encrypted.
+This memo introduces a content-coding for HTTP that allows message payloads to be encrypted.

 --- middle